munificent/craftinginterpreters/book/closures.md

 ^code disassemble-instruction (1 before, 1 after)

-Likewise when reporting a runtime error.
+Likewise when reporting a runtime error:

 ^code runtime-error-function (1 before, 1 after)

 Almost there.
-The last piece is the blob of code that sets up the very first CallFrame to begin executing the top level code for a Lox script.
+The last piece is the blob of code that sets up the very first CallFrame to begin executing the top-level code for a Lox script.

 ^code interpret (4 before, 2 after)

 <span name="pop">The</span> compiler still returns a raw ObjFunction when
 compiling a script.
-That's fine, but it means we need to wrap it in an ObjClosure here before the VM can execute it.
+That's fine, but it means we need to wrap it in an ObjClosure here, before the VM can execute it.

 <aside name="pop">